 The mental health conditions that sideline the emerging adult are treatable with medication, therapy or both.
 It is important to remember that conditions – like depression – are treatable, even though the dark days make it hard to believe that things can get better with help.

-The proper treatment for an emerging adult is neither child or adolescent psychiatry nor adult psychiatry.
+The proper treatment for an emerging adult is neither teen or adolescent psychiatry nor adult psychiatry.
 Drs.
 Megwinoff, Glazer, and Bassett of Fifth Avenue Psychiatry understand the needs of this unique demographic, crafting and implementing treatment plans accordingly.

 Not every psychiatrist has the training and experience to treat emerging adults.
 The doctors at Fifth Avenue Psychiatry do.
 There is hope.
 Mental health disorders are treatable.